robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ If the set of cases is open-ended, consider using `protocol` instead.

-^ These approaches are a big help in writing your own code, but sometimes it’s not your class that you need to subclass.
+^ These approaches are a big help in writing your own code, but often it’s not your class that you need to subclass.

 ---